Oct. 18th, 2014

 The Documentation Center

-The entrance of the Documentation Center has a contemporary design which is quite different from the monumental design of the Congress Hall itself.
+The entrance to the Documentation Center has a contemporary design which is quite different from the monumental design of the Congress Hall itself.
 It is located right at the tram station when you exit to your right.

 The entrance fee is € 5.00 per person and the fee already includes an audio guide which is available in English and in six other languages.
 For € 7.50 you may purchase a day pass museum ticket instead which makes sense if you plan to visit at least one additional museum in Nuremberg that day.
 There are lockers available which you may use free of charge.
 Also you find a cafeteria in the foyer of the Documentation Centre, where you can sit down for drinks and snacks.